statsbiblioteket/digital-pligtaflevering-aviser-tools/newspaper/newspaper-bitrepository-ingester/README.md

 **Test setup**

+1. first copy the testnewspaper batch to /newspapr_batches
-1. Start with a clean vagrant
+2. Start with a clean vagrant
-2. Run the CreateBach with i.e. thease parameters:
+3. Run the CreateBach with i.e. thease parameters:
    B20160811 1 register-batch-trigger http://localhost:7880/fedora fedoraAdmin fedoraAdminPass http://localhost:7880/pidgenerator-service

-3. Update the doms by running 7880-doms/bin/doms.sh import
+4. Update the doms by running 7880-doms/bin/doms.sh import
-4. Run newspaper-prompt-doms-ingester/PromptDomsIngesterComponent
+5. Run newspaper-prompt-doms-ingester/PromptDomsIngesterComponent
-5. Run BitrepositoryIngesterExecutable with a link to the file config.properties
+6. Run BitrepositoryIngesterExecutable with a link to the file config.vagrant.properties

 After that fedora should be updated